-I design hardgoods for MSR (stoves, snowshoes, water filters), so I’m no expert in shelter design.
+I’m no expert in shelter design.
 But I do have personal experience and probably a fairly unique opinion on what makes the perfect outdoor home.
 Tent?
-No thanks–too confining, too hot in the summer, too hard to get in and out of, not enough fresh air, and usually no view.
+No thanks—too confining, too hot in the summer, too hard to get in and out of, not enough fresh air and usually no view.
 I like tarps.

 In my experience, they don’t tend to build up condensation like tents.
-You can tie them to trees (no poles needed), and set them up in so many ways depending on the situation.
+You can tie them to trees (no poles needed) and set them up in many ways depending on the situation.
 In fact, they’re easy and fun to set up.
 My advice: Don’t be afraid of tarps.
 I almost always use a tarp and I’ve only woken up wet twice.
 Once because of limited site selection in very heavy rain (small stream going through the shelter).
 Another time we tried using a ground cloth and it ended up sticking out from the perimeter of the tarp—funneling water inside.
 I only recall a couple of bad bug situations that I wish I had some sort of mesh insert.
-I don’t have a favorite MSR tarp, so here’s a bit about each one I’ve used:
+Here’s a closer look at MSR’s tarps and shelters:

 The MSR Rendezvous Sun Shield

-The MSR Rendezvous™ Sun Shield was my favorite for most trips–usually remote car camping/basecamp-style camping.
-It’s big (17’ 7” x 16’ 6”), yielding 200 sq ft of protection and you can walk under it.
-This is key for hanging out and drinking beersd or when it’s nasty out.
+The MSR Rendezvous™ Sun Shield is my favorite for most trips–usually remote car camping/basecamp-style camping.
+It’s big (17’ 7” x 16’ 6”), yielding 200 sq ft of protection (and you can walk under it).
+This is key for hanging out and drinking beers or when it’s nasty out.
 When it’s sunny, it’s great shade.
 When it’s windy you can fasten one side down to the ground with the other side open and still feel like you’re outside.
 I lived under it for a whole summer at a pond by my house.
-One time we set it up vertically to block the wind from the fire pit.
+One time we set it up vertically to block the wind from the firepit.
 One lesson learned: dead-man your stakes when in sand in windy conditions.

 The Front Range Tarp Shelter